Rzyczu/erp_project/README.md

 - Contains unit tests for the application, ensuring that each functionality works as expected.
 - Tests may include validation of forms, views, and model functions.

-## Key Functionalities of `erp_app`

-- **User Management**: Create and edit users, assign roles and permissions.
-- **Product and Inventory Management**: Add, edit, and track products, control stock levels.
-- **Order Handling**: Create orders, assign to customers, update order status.
-- **Invoicing and Payments**: Generate invoices, manage payments and settlements.
-- **Report Generation**: Create reports based on data, such as sales, inventory levels, or financials.

 ## Getting Started